placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `location`

-Azure region for AI Foundry resources.
+Azure region for AI LZ resources.
 Defaults to the resource group location.

 - Required: No
 - Type: string